 Welcome to Calon Cardio-Technology

-Traditionally conservative medical management and cardiac resynchronization therapy have been used to prolong survival and improve quality of life.
-However, these therapies are only partially successful and many patients progress to advanced heart failure which carries a terminal prognosis and a very poor quality of life.
-Until recently only heart transplants offered a cure for advanced heart failure, but the very limited supply of donor hearts, currently less than 4000 a year worldwide, means that transplants are reserved only for a very lucky few.
+Traditionally, conservative medical management and cardiac resynchronization therapy have been used to prolong survival and improve quality of life.
+However, these therapies are only partially successful, and many patients progress to advanced heart failure which carries a terminal prognosis and a very poor quality of life.
+Until recently only heart transplants offered a cure for advanced heart failure, but the very limited supply of donor hearts, currently approximately 4000 a year worldwide, means that transplants are reserved only for a very lucky few.

-In the last few years, fully implanted assistive pumps, commonly known as ventricular assist devices (VADs), have become available as a viable therapy for advanced heart failure.
+In the last years, fully implanted heart assist pumps, commonly known as ventricular assist devices (VADs), have become available as a viable therapy for advanced heart failure.
 These pumps, which boost the heart’s output and reduce the stress on the heart, have been demonstrated to be clinically effective with significant improvements in survival compared to medical management.
-However, early generation pumps are extremely expensive and their large size requires highly invasive surgery.
-Furthermore, over time the adverse effects of these pumps on blood have become apparent, with evidence of haemolysis and a significant incidence of thrombus formation and adverse medical sequelae.

-Disclaimer: Calon Cardio’s VAD devices are not available for sale in the United States of America
+Disclaimer: Calon Cardio’s VAD devices are not available for sale, including in the United States of America